itrobotkids/getting-started-with-minecraft-pi/ja/step_4.md

-## Minecraftを実行する
+## Run Minecraft

-Minecraft Piを実行するには、デスクトップメニューから開くか、端末に `minecraft-pi`と入力します
+To run Minecraft Pi, open it from the desktop menu or type `minecraft-pi` in the terminal.

 ![](images/menu.png)